Jason Isbell: Acting

 Isbell's first acting role came in 2016 when he guest starred in the animated TV series Squidbillies, providing the voice of pastor Kyle Nubbins.
 The show has featured other Americana singers in cameo roles, including Elizabeth Cook, Todd Snider, and the Drive-By Truckers, among others.
 In 2019, Isbell had a cameo as a guitar-playing wedding guest in the HBO film Deadwood: The Movie.
 Billions, another TV series known for giving cameo roles to musicians, featured Isbell in a 2021 episode, with Isbell playing himself viewing an art exhibit.

 In 2021, Isbell was cast in Martin Scorsese's epic Western crime drama film Killers of the Flower Moon (2023) as Bill Smith, a victim of the Osage Indian murders.
 Bill Smith was the white husband of an Osage woman who was a victim in the murder conspiracy that led to the deaths of many Osage.
 Isbell's role in the film was announced on April 6, 2021, and marks his major on-screen acting debut; fellow country singer Sturgill Simpson was also announced as being part of the cast.

 Musical influences

 Isbell has spoken about the importance of his northern Alabama roots: "I definitely don't feel like I would be the musician that I am, or the type of songwriter, had I not come from that particular place," he said in 2012.
 "The soul music that came out of there, and a lot of the soul-influenced rock and roll and country music that came out of the studios in north Alabama in the 1960s and 1970s had a big influence on me."
 Isbell said that working at FAME Studios was "everything" to him, that it was "a gateway towards the music that he wanted to play."
 In addition to citing Neil Young as a big influence, Isbell is a fan of singer-songwriter Ben Howard and guitarist Blake Mills.
+In January 2018, he appeared in an episode of the Guitar Player mini-documentary series My Life In Five Riffs.
+He discussed and performed parts of "The Bells of Saint Mary's"; Neil Young's "Cortez the Killer"; "I Know a Little" by Lynyrd Skynyrd; the bluegrass tune "Salt Creek," made famous by Bill Monroe; and David Lindley's slide parts in Jackson Browne's "Running on Empty".